gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

     The goal of this tutorial is to use GROMACS and perform a simple molecular dynamics simulation of a protein solvated in an electrolyte.
-The protein will be downloaded from the Protein Data Bank (PDB) :cite:`bank1971protein` and solvated in an electrolyte.
+The protein is downloaded from the Protein Data Bank (PDB) :cite:`bank1971protein` and solvated in an electrolyte made of water molecules and Na+ Cl- ions.

+.. container:: justify

+    This tutorial covers some of the basic uses of GROMACS, including system preparation, force field selection, input file preparation, and data analysis.

 .. include:: ../../non-tutorials/needhelp.rst